 One common reason why people struggle with commitment is due to trauma and PTSD.
 People who have had negative relationships or abusive relationships in the past may be less willing to commit to a long-term relationship in the future.

 Additionally, childhood experiences can influence how easy it is for someone to commit in the future.
-When children have parents that are either overbearing or unresponsive, they may grow up to develop issues with emotional dependence.
+When children have parents who are either overbearing or unresponsive, they may grow up to develop issues with emotional dependence.

 Interestingly enough, studies have shown that Generation Xers are far less likely to commit to a workplace than Baby Boomers.
 They are also more likely to leave a workplace than Baby Boomers.